 There are many books and articles about the Bridges family and TF, but the undeniable classic remains Uttermost Part of the Earth, by E. Lucas Bridges, son of the founder.
 One of the world's great adventure stories, it was chosen by the New York Explorer's Club as one of the 100 best first-person exploration narratives of the 20th century.

 As an estancia, the sheep were gradually discontinued after 1995 as uneconomical.
-The estancia now has only cattle and is open to the public from October 15th to April 15th, except on Christmas, New Year and Easter.
+The estancia now has only cattle and is open to the public from October 15th to March 31st, except on Christmas and New Year.